-Community engagement is an umbrella term that describes the many ways in which members of Castleton's college community use their skills, talent, and energy to benefit a wide array of communities within and beyond the College, while at the same time providing Castleton students rich, real-world learning experiences.
-Service-learning activities within courses, internships and long-term volunteer programs, short-term volunteer efforts, and courses with a community placement all fall under the umbrella of community engagement.
+Community engagement is an umbrella term that describes the many ways in which members of Castleton's University community use their skills, talent, and energy to benefit a wide array of communities within and beyond the University, while at the same time providing Castleton students rich, real-world learning experiences.
+Service-learning activities within courses, internships, and long-term volunteer programs, short-term volunteer efforts, and courses with a community placement all fall under the umbrella of community engagement.
 Community engagement helps students to perceive and better understand both the complex nature of social problems and community needs, as well as the measures we can take as individuals and institutions to address them.
 Community engagement thereby creates partnerships in which students join with a variety of stakeholders to work collaboratively to better understand both the problems and their own potential to make a difference.